If you are wondering whether the iSchool is right for you, here are the resources that can help you.

 From professional development to PhD, iSchool programs offer information education from a global top‑25 university.

-The iSchool offers a progressive, forward-thinking master’s program grounded in the study of information, people and technology.
-Accredited by the American Library Association since 1924, our program will support you in becoming an innovative information professional.
-The master’s program can be completed on campus or online.
+The iSchool offers two masters degrees.
+The MS Information degree and the MA in Library and Information Studies (LIS) degree.
+The MA in LIS is accredited by the American Library Association.
+Both degrees will support you in becoming an innovative information professional, and both master’s programs can be completed either on campus or online.

 Professional development aimed at working adults who seek to advance their careers without the commitment of a full master’s degree.
 We work with campus partners to offer online capstone certificates in User Experience Design (UX) and Analytics for Decision Making (ADM).